b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 > *The Word of Wisdom is one thing, and ignorance, superstition, or bigotry is another. ==I wish people to come to an understanding with regard to the Word of Wisdom==.
 For illustration, I will refer to a certain brother who was in the church once, and President of the Elder's Quorum in Nauvoo.
 While living at that place there was a great deal of sickness among the people, and ==he was sometimes called in to lay hands on the sick, but if he had the least doubt about their drinking tea, if he even saw a teapot, he would refuse==.
 I recollect he went into a house where a woman was sick, who wanted him to lay hands on her; ==he saw a teapot in the corner containing catnip tea, but without stopping to enquire he left the house, exclaiming against her and her practices==.*
 >
 > ...

+That guy sounds like a real douche, ngl

+> ...
 >
 > *You may think I am speaking extravagantly, but I remember a tea drinking match once in which fourteen cups apiece were drank, so you see it can be done.
 But to drink half a dozen or even three or four cups of strong tea is hurtful.
 It injures and impairs the system, benumbs the faculties of the stomach, and affects the blood, and is deleterious in its nature.
 If a person is weary, worn out, cast down, fainting, or dying, a brandy sling, a little wine, or a cup of tea is good to revive them. ==Do not throw these things away, and say they must never be used; they are good to be used with judgment, prudence, and discretion==.*

 — Brigham Young, Word of Wisdom, Journal of Discourses 12 [https://scriptures.byu.edu/#:t1d4c9:j12](https://scriptures.byu.edu/#:t1d4c9:j12)

-That guy sounds like a real douche, ngl

 While I haven't found a quote to back up the claim that it was the Lion of the Lord himself, Brigham Young who solidified this teaching into a hard and fast doctrine, I can find a direct quote of him saying "look, don't just throw out all liquids that aren't room-temperature tap water.
 Maybe get a cuppa *once in a while*, but know your limits and boundaries."
 Or, in other words, *be wise*.
 That's kind of the whole point of a revelatory *word of wisdom*.

 &nbsp;

 Actually, you know what?
-After writing all of this... just to spite Elder Oaks, I'm gonna go drive down to the cannabis dispensary.
+After writing all of this... just to spite Elder [[Dallin-Oaks|Oaks]], I'm gonna go drive down to the cannabis dispensary.
 Then we'll see who's *high on a mountain top*. 😏

 &nbsp;